xqb-dpx/Termicall/CODE_OF_CONDUCT.md

 # Code of Conduct

-All participants are expected to be respectful and professional.
+Be respectful and inclusive.
+Harassment or discrimination will not be tolerated.
-Harassment or discrimination of any kind will not be tolerated.
+By participating, you agree to maintain a professional and welcoming environment.